 Q: How do you submit articles for publication in The Record?

 A: Send news items about chapter activities, alumni events, community projects, achievements, etc., with pictures if you have them.
 This can be done by any brother but is the responsibility of the eminent correspondent of each chapter.
 Items should be of wide interest rather than just describing individual members’ accomplishments.
 Send news items to the editor of The Record at firstname.lastname@example.org.
 Digital images must be shot or scanned at 300 dpi (dots per square inch) to be published.
 All submitted materials cannot be returned but are instead forwarded to the chapter’s scrapbook here at the Fraternity Service Center.

 A: The Sigma Alpha Epsilon Foundation student loan and scholarship applications are available by visitingwww.thetgi.net.
 The student loans are available year-round, while the scholarship applications are due in the spring.
-The individual, chapter and alumni awards application is also available on the TGI site.
-You must be a member or chapter in good standing to apply for a scholarship, loan, or award.
-For more information, visit www.thetgi.net to download the application.
+The individual, chapter and alumni awards applications are also available on this website.
+You must be a member or chapter in good standing to apply for a scholarship, loan or award.
+For more information, click HERE to download the application.

 The True Gentleman Day of Service, partnered with Global Youth Service Day, takes place every year in April.
 In 2012, more than 100 groups participated.
 Their time resulted in approximately 15,000 man hours of service.